We Are Your Friends (film): Plot

-Later, James calls Cole to DJ at his house party, a paid gig.
-Cole's friends Dustin Mason (Jonny Weston), Ollie (Shiloh Fernandez), and Squirrel (Alex Shaffer) show up, and after a party goer insults Mason, Mason gets in a fight with him and has to be pulled out of James's pool.
-Despite his background and friends, James sees potential in Cole and takes him as his student.
-After listening to Cole's original song, James criticizes Cole for imitating other well-known producers, and he suggests using organic sounds for an original vibe.
-They write a song using the original vibe technique and vocals from Sophie, which is well received at a local nightclub.
-Next, Cole and his friends head to Las Vegas for a music festival, where he meets up with Sophie, whom James ditched.
-Sophie gives Cole MDMA, and they sleep together, spending the night at a hotel.
+Later, James employs Cole to DJ for a house party and is impressed by his performance.
+Mason, Ollie, and Squirrel show up and after a party-goer insults Mason; a physical dispute takes place.
+The group is forcefully escorted out of the gathering.
+However, James sees the potential in Cole and takes him as his student; focusing on organic originality, increasing the number of performances and earnings.
+One night, Cole was invited to escort Sophie to her college soirée - where it was revealed that Sophie dropped out due to humiliation after being sexually exploited.
+Cole defends her and Sophie expressed her and James’ appreciation for his demeanor and artistry.
+One weekend, Cole and his friends head to Las Vegas for an electronic music festival, where he meets up with Sophie, whom James ditched.
+Sophie gives Cole MDMA - both leave the festival for the Las Vegas Strip in which a one-night stand ensues.

-Back in San Fernando, James invites Cole over to watch an MMA fight with him and Sophie.
-An awkward moment ends up with Sophie telling Cole to accept what happened and leave it alone, and James gives Cole a new MacBook Pro and the opportunity to open for him at a popular music festival.
-One day, Cole and Paige (Jon Bernthal) meet up with Tanya Romero (Alicia Coppola), whose house is being foreclosed.
-During the negotiation, Paige buys her house and rents it back to her, intending to sell it quickly for a substantial price, which angers Cole.
-While James' alcoholism begins to affect Sophie, he and Cole go to a strip club for his birthday.
-Cole gets sick, and James finds out about Cole's relationship with Sophie, and severs ties with him.
-Returning to his three friends, it is revealed that Squirrel has been looking for better jobs, and Mason has rented a house for all of them.
-Following intense partying, Squirrel is found unconscious and dies from an overdose.
-After the funeral, the remaining friends begin to question their future, and go their separate ways after Mason blames Ollie for the drugs that killed Squirrel.
+Back in Los Angeles, James provides Cole with new equipment and presented the opportunity to open for him at an upcoming music festival in Downtown Los Angeles called ‘SummerFest’.
+Cole graciously accepts the offer.
+One day, Cole and Paige meet up with Tanya Romero, whose house is in the process of being foreclosed.
+During the negotiation, Paige buys her house and rents it back to her, intending to sell it quickly at a higher price, which angers Cole.
+Despite a brief confrontation, Paige substantially pays Cole for his assistance in the acquisition.
+Amidst relationship problems, James finds out about Cole and Sophie's relationship - forcing him to cut ties with them.

+Returning to his three friends, it is revealed that Squirrel had been looking for better job opportunities, wanting to expand his horizons outside of the San Fernando Valley.
+Using his earnings, Mason enthusiastically reveals to Cole, Ollie, and Squirrel that he rented out a house intending for them to live and grow in their respective paths.
+Following an intense night of partying with alcohol, drugs, and music; Squirrel is found unconscious the next morning, eventually passing from an overdose.
+After the funeral, the remaining friends begin to question their future.
+Ollie comes to a realization that they are unable to actualize their goals.
+The confrontation briefly turns violent as Mason blames Ollie for the drugs that killed Squirrel, causing Ollie to leave the group.
 Cole visits James, whose alcoholism has completely consumed him, to let him know of Squirrel's death and that it could possibly have been his fault.
-James consoles him and also tells him that Sophie moved to the San Fernando Valley and works at a local coffee shop, where he later visits her.
+James consoles him and mentions that Sophie moved to the San Fernando Valley and works at a local coffee shop, where he later visits.